Pointing the Way: Colons and Semicolons

 The colon normally introduces a list, formal quotation, summation or idea that somehow completes the introductory statement.
 The colon is a concise way of saying "and here it is," as in this sentence: "My mother gave me some excellent advice: to stop worrying about the things I cannot change."

 The colon also says "and here they are" ("She has three hobbies: jogging, gardening and taxidermy") and sometimes "and here is why" ("Their lobbying efforts were ultimately useless: the bill was soundly defeated").
-Think of the colon as the grammatical game-show hostess, gesturing at the prize awaiting you on the other side of the sentence.
+Think of the colon as the grammatical game-show assistant, gesturing at the prize awaiting you on the other side of the sentence.

 The important colon rule—the rule most people forget, or indeed never knew—is that the mark should follow an independent clause, a group of words that can stand alone as a sentence.
 Here are some examples of correct colons: